Population: Population planning

-Human population planning is the practice of altering the rate of growth of a human population.
+Human population planning is the practice of changing the rate of growth of a human population.
 Historically, human population control has been implemented with the goal of limiting the rate of population growth.
-In the period from the 1950s to the 1980s, concerns about global population growth and its effects on poverty, environmental degradation, and political stability led to efforts to reduce population growth rates.
-While population control can involve measures that improve people's lives by giving them greater control of their reproduction, a few programs, most notably the Chinese government's one-child per family policy, have resorted to coercive measures.
+In the time from the 1950s to the 1980s, concerns about global population growth and its effects on poverty, environmental degradation, and political stability led to efforts to reduce population growth rates.
+While population control can involve measures that make people's lives better by giving them greater control of their reproduction, a few programs, most notably the Chinese government's one-child per family policy, have resorted to coercive measures.

 In the 1970s, tension grew between population control advocates and women's health activists who advanced women's reproductive rights as part of a human rights-based approach.
 Growing opposition to the narrow population control focus led to a significant change in population control policies in the early 1980s.